ETwinning

 The eTwinning action is an initiative of the European Commission that aims to encourage European schools to collaborate using Information and Communication Technologies (ICT) by providing the necessary infrastructure (online tools, services, support).
-Therefore, teachers registered in the eTwinning action are enabled to form partnerships and develop collaborative, pedagogical school projects in any subject area with the sole requirements to employ ICT to develop their project and collaborate with teachers from other European countries.
+Teachers registered in the eTwinning action are enabled to form partnerships and develop collaborative, pedagogical school projects in any subject area with the sole requirements to employ ICT to develop their project and collaborate with teachers from other European countries.

 Formation

 The project was founded in 2005 under the European Union's e-Learning program and it has been integrated in the Lifelong Learning program since 2007. eTwinning is part of Erasmus+, the EU program for education, training, and youth.

 History

-The eTwinning action was launched in January 2005.
-Its main objectives complied with the decision by the Barcelona European Council in March 2002 to promote school twinning as an opportunity for all students to learn and practice ICT skills and to promote awareness of the multicultural European model of society.
-It is now a very successful component of the Erasmus+ program, the EU program for education, training, youth and sport.
-More than 13 000 schools were involved in eTwinning within its first year.
-In fall 2008, over 50 000 teachers and 4 000 projects have been registered, while a new eTwinning platform was launched.
-As of January 2018, over 70 000 projects are running in classrooms across Europe.
-In early 2009, the eTwinning motto has changed from "School partnerships in Europe" to "The community for schools in Europe".